 What is SKU Rationalization?

-SKU rationalization is the process by which companies consolidate duplicate or similar SKUs or specifications across their product lines, enabling benefits such as cost savings and operational efficiencies.
+SKU (stock keeping unit) rationalization is the process by which companies reduce their number of SKUs by consolidating duplicate or similar SKUs or specifications across their product lines, improving inventory management and enabling benefits such as inventory costs savings, operational efficiencies, and improved profitability.

 SKU Rationalization Starts with Specifications

 Many procurement executives leading the charge on decision-making related to SKU rationalization initiatives typically assemble teams and spreadsheets for a months-long numbers crunching exercise.

 They are chasing data like historical sales data, holding costs, lead times, and other metrics to understand how sales channels are performing.

 With a spec-first approach to SKU rationalization, procurement and marketing executives can holistically evaluate products at the component level – for example, maybe they can consolidate raw materials across product lines and perform product rationalization at the spec-level.
 This enables them to maintain a marketing strategy that relies on a higher number of total SKUs, but re-uses similar items that don’t differentiate the product.
 This type of SKU analysis is only possible when you digitize specifications – raw materials, packaging, formulas, ingredients.